Ocarina: History

 One of the oldest ocarinas found in Europe is from Runik, Kosovo.
 The Runik ocarina is a Neolithic flute-like wind instrument, and is the earliest musical instrument ever reported in Kosovo.

 The modern European ocarina dates back to the 19th century, when Giuseppe Donati from Budrio, a town near Bologna, Italy, transformed the ocarina from a toy, which played only a few notes, into a more comprehensive instrument (known as the first "classical" ocarina).
 The word ocarina derives from ucaréṅna, which in the Bolognese dialect means "little goose".
-An earlier similar instrument was known in Europe as a gemshorn, which was made from animal horns of the chamois (gems).
+An earlier similar instrument was known in Europe as a gemshorn, which was made from chamois (gems) horns.

 In 1964, John Taylor, an English mathematician, developed a fingering system that allowed an ocarina to play a full chromatic octave using only four holes.
 This is now known as the English fingering system, and is used extensively for pendant ocarinas.
 It is also used in several multi-chamber ocarinas, especially in ones that are designed to play more than one note at a time.

 The ocarina is featured in the 1998 Nintendo 64 game The Legend of Zelda: Ocarina of Time, as well as its 2000 sequel, The Legend of Zelda: Majora's Mask, which has been credited for increasing the popularity and sales of ocarinas due to the game's strong sales.
+In 2026, Nintendo announced that they would sell an official ocarina instrument to promote the release of the Nintendo Switch 2 remake to Ocarina of Time,.